 Typical damages facing 18th century art will most likely be connected to their age.
-Their materials may start to fail over time, including the perishing of botanical varnish, which may discolour and delaminate, leaving the paint layer at risk.
-The lining of the canvas may also start to come away as the structure breaks down, the wooden stretcher bars and their metal joins may decay over time due to the atmosphere, rust, pests or natural deterioration.
+Their materials may start to fail over time, including the discolouration of historic varnish.
+The lining of the canvas may also start to come away as the structure breaks down and the wooden stretcher bars and their metal joins may decay over time due to the atmosphere, rust, pests or natural deterioration.

 Above: a late 18th century portrait before and after a varnish removal by our conservator, removing hundreds of years of ingrained dirt and contamination

 18th century portraits may be more than 300 years old, in that time they may have been kept in less than ideal conditions and faced environments filled with smoke and debris.
 Historically, homes were filled with a lot more dust and airborne particles than today.
 This era of painting may have also been given a thick layer of varnish which never quite sets, leaving a sticky surface which easily attracts dirt.
 Some particles may be toxic and pose a danger to the paint layer, this is especially true of those which have come from fireplace smoke or nicotine.
 If a painting has a clouded layer this may be moisture trapped under the surface due to damp or humid conditions in the past or presently.

 Above: an 18th century portrait with deterioration to the paint layer including deep and unstable cracks – before restoration by our team (right) and after (far left)

 Although it is common to see a fine pattern of cracks on a painting, known as craquelure, this may worsen and lead to visual disturbance or loss as the paint begins to lift away and flake.
 This can be compelled by an unstable environment, or happen naturally due to the way in which the painting was originally created, such as lack of preparation on the canvas or unusual and easily disturbed pigments.